Sweet Charity (film): Alternate ending

 An alternate ending, included on the Laserdisc, DVD and Blu-ray releases, picks up after Oscar leaves Charity.
 Oscar starts to go crazy in his apartment and, feeling suffocated, goes for a walk in the park.
 He sees Charity on their bridge in Central Park and thinks she is going to jump.
 Racing to rescue her, he trips and falls in the water.
 Charity jumps in after him, but can't swim so Oscar rescues her.
 Oscar realizes Charity is the only breath of fresh air in his life, proposes again, and she accepts.
 Fosse thought the ending was too corny, but filmed it anticipating that the studio would demand a happy ending.
 In the end, they agreed with Fosse and kept the original ending from the stage version.

 Cast

+Ben Vereen, in his first screen role, appears in the film's dance ensemble.
+Other dancers include Lorene Yarnell, Lee Roy Reams, Toni Basil, Chelsea Brown, Linda Clifford, Kathryn Doby, Louise Quick, Lance LeGault, and Shelley Graham.
+Bud Cort makes an early, uncredited appearance as a hippie.